xbmc/kodi-tv/src/content/article/kodi-20-4-nexus-release/index.md

     black page, around it, a dial - a gauge or chronograph, perhaps.
   src: /images/blog/kodi-20.4-nexus-splash.webp
 ---
-It looks like one last hurrah was premature for the "Nexus" line: once more we are back with a new 20.4 release.
+It looks like one last hurrah was premature for the "Nexus" line: once more we are back, this time with a new 20.4 release.

 An assortment of bug fixes, some backports, no real new features.
 Full changelog since 20.3 on [Github](https://github.com/xbmc/xbmc/compare/20.3-Nexus...20.4-Nexus), as usual.

 ### **Release notes**

 **Build**

-- A backport aimed at fixing the failure rate of binary addon builds has been merged by @garbear.
+* A backport aimed at fixing the failure rate of binary addon builds has been merged by **@garbear**.

 **Input**

 * Update to the controller addons.

 **Platform Specific**

-- Android
+* Android

-  - Several fixes have been backported from master to fix deployment on the Google Play.
-Thanks to @joseluismarti for working with us on these.
+  * Several fixes have been backported from master to fix deployment issues on Google Play.
+Thanks to **@joseluismarti** for working with us on these.
-  - A number of fixes to resolve input issues (remote/controllers) for Android have been backported.
+  * A number of fixes backported to resolve input issues (remotes/controllers).

-- iOS/tvOS
+* iOS/tvOS

-  - A long-time-coming fix to reduce black screen playback when interlaced content is played on iOS/tvOS.
+  * A long-time-coming fix to reduce black screen playback when interlaced content is played on iOS/tvOS.
 Users should no longer have to specifically disable VTB Hardware playback for most interlaced content.
 Please keep in mind some methods of content playback (HTTP URLs provided in .strm files) will still be affected.
-  - A memory leak with game controllers on iOS/tvOS has been made by @kambala-decapitator.
+  * A memory leak with game controllers on iOS/tvOS has been fixed by **@kambala-decapitator**.

-- tvOS
+* tvOS

-  - @kambala-decapitator fixed what seems to be a long standing bug regarding framework `plist` metadata for shared library frameworks.
+  * **@kambala-decapitator** fixed what seems to be a long standing bug regarding framework `plist` metadata for shared library frameworks.

-- Windows
+* Windows

-  - A fix for `AESinkWASAPI` to improve fallback when the exact output channel layout is not supported by driver/hardware.
+  * A fix for `AESinkWASAPI` to improve fallback when the exact output channel layout isn't supported by drivers or hardware.

 Thanks, as always, to everyone who has helped us track down and fix any issues.
 We endeavour to minimise the issues everyone experiences, but with such a large project, and the fact everyone contributing to Kodi is a volunteer, issues and bugs are a part of life. if you happen to experience any bugs/issues, don't hesitate to reach out on the forums, or raise an issue on Github.